MA, LPC intern

 When working with addiction issues, I utilize a harm reduction approach.
 Harm reduction begins with a compassionate acceptance of our behaviors, combined with an honest consideration of the benefits and consequences that a particular substance or activity creates for us.
 As opposed to a top-down, abstinence-based approach, harm reduction holds that greater self-acceptance and self-love can lead to making healthier choices.
 Complete abstinence from a substance or behavior may be helpful for certain people at certain times, but it is not a realistic prescription for all people in all circumstances.

 My goal is to help you to create healthy relationships with the substances, beliefs, behaviors, and people you engage with in your life.
 Are these relationships supporting or hindering your life goals?
 Are they creating greater satisfaction or greater suffering?
 Together, we will take an honest look at your areas of concern, and explore ways to enhance your sense of balance, clarity, freedom of choice, and satisfaction.

 In the treatment of substance or behavioral dependency, more intensive and/or specialized care is often needed.
 If this is the case for you, I will work with you to help you find further treatment that is appropriate for your unique needs, desires, and values.

 In my practice, I strive to create a space that welcomes all clients regardless of age, race, ethnicity, gender identity, sexual orientation, ability, or other aspect of difference.
-I recognize that many individuals feel overlooked, disregarded, or discriminated against within this country’s mental health system, and I welcome your feedback on how I can help you to feel more heard and understood in therapy.
+I recognize that many individuals feel overlooked, disregarded, or discriminated against within this country’s mental health system.
+I welcome your unique identity, and the way you make meaning in your life.

 If you do not feel that we are a good fit, I am happy to refer you to another trusted professional.